adieunix/wiihacks-wiki/wiki/rules/rules.md

    [Reddit has strict policies against bullying and harassing](https://www.reddithelp.com/en/categories/rules-reporting/account-and-community-restrictions/do-not-threaten-harass-or-bully).
 You are expected to act civil towards one and another.
 No abuse, bullying, harassing, antagonistic behavior etc, will be tolerated.

+   Giving people misleading advice also falls under this category.
+Users suspected to be giving incorrect advice maliciously or out of sheer ignorance will be banned.

+   The degree of action will typically depend on the history of the user account.
+Users who have historic evidence of disruptive behavior will almost certainly get banned for most transgressions.
+Users that have no account history will most likely be handled with as much prejudice if it looks like the purpose of the account was to be antagonistic, or 'throw-away'.

 2. No Spam

    Webster's defines spam as : unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places.